Danieltadele777/Ecommerce-Olist-store/README.md

 ### Data Source

-The data source used for this analysis is 'Brazilian E-Commerce Public Dataset by Olist: Kaggle'.
+The data source used for this analysis is 'Brazilian E-Commerce Public Dataset by Olist: Kaggle.
 The site also provided detailed information about join keys and data schemas.

 ### Tools Used
 - Excel: Primary data cleaning